shiye515/single_store/README.md

 - its simple, only one class and one methord
 - save values without InheritedWidget, so it can be used anywhere(not only in widget)
+- with ChangeNotifier & AnimatedBuilder,the store can be reactive
+- also can be used to save const value(String, List, Map...)

 ## Usage